ivan-aksamentov/repro-cxxopts-msan-warning/README.md

 # repro-cxxopts-msan-warning

 Reproduces Clang Memory Sanitizer warnings related to global variables in cxxopts 2.2.1.
-Reported to maintainers as <TODO>.
+Reported to maintainers as https://github.com/jarro2783/cxxopts/issues/281.

 Clang Memory Sanitizer reports numerous warnings when trying to include `cxxopts.hpp` into the project.
 The simplest affected program is as follows: